The U.S. and ZTE reach a deal that will lift export ban

 department Bureau of Industry and Security (BIS) will lift the ban

-The Commerce Department says &the ZTE settlement represents the toughest penalty and strictest compliance regime the Department has ever
+The Commerce Department says ''the ZTE settlement represents the toughest penalty and strictest compliance regime the Department has ever

 imposed in such a case

-lawmakers are still concerned about the security repercussions of the deal, however, and a bipartisan group of senators introduced
+States lawmakers are still concerned about the security repercussions of the deal, however, and a bipartisan group of senators introduced

 legislation last week that could potentially restore some of the penalties imposed on ZTE.
 The denial order was imposed because the Commerce

-laws against selling equipment containing American technology to Iran and North Korea, and not only failed to follow the terms of a 2017
+Department claimed that ZTE violated United States laws against selling equipment containing American technology to Iran and North Korea,

-agreement with the Department of Justice, but also lied to the U.S
+and not only failed to follow the terms of a 2017 agreement with the Department of Justice, but also lied to the United States The ban cut

-Trump administration said in May that the company could continue buying from U.S
+administration said in May that the company could continue buying from United States suppliers if it paid a fine of at least $1.3 billion

-suppliers if it paid a fine of at least $1.3 billion and replaced its senior management and board
+and replaced its senior management and board

 ZTE new management team was put into place last week, with new CEO Xu Ziyang promising stronger compliance procedures.